WikiTeam/wikiteam/README.md

 ### Download any wiki

-You should now being able to use the dumpgenerator command anywhere.
-In Windows, it may not have been added to your path - you can check the location of the relevant Scripts folder when running `poetry install -v`.
+You should now being able to use the `dumpgenerator` command anywhere.
+On Windows, it may not have been added to your path - you can check the location of the relevant Scripts folder when running `poetry install -v`.

 To download any wiki, use one of the following options: